 They make great family pets, but unlike greyhounds, who are known to be loving and sociable with everyone, they can be quite standoffish with strangers, making them great guard dogs.

 One of the smaller breeds of sighthound, the Ibizan hound has a slightly bigger build than a greyhound, despite being smaller and lighter – weighing up to 65 pounds.

-They normally come in a caramel and white color with large bat-like ears that point directly up to the sky.
-Their tails are also missing the characteristic flick at the end which is common for greyhound and most other sighthounds.
+They normally come in caramel and white color with large bat-like ears that point directly up to the sky.
+Their tails are also missing the characteristic flick at the end which is common for greyhounds and most other sighthounds.

 They are also one of the few sighthounds that will bark when they feel threatened.
 Greyhounds and most other sighthounds remain silent or will even try to make friends with an intruder because of their sociable nature.